zumbalogy/List-r/README.md

 3 models. *User* has many *list* has many *items*.

 Item
--Title
+- Title
--Director
+- Director
--from
+- from
--Reccomended by
+- Reccomended by
--year
+- year
--language
+- language
--genre
+- genre
--notes 1
+- notes 1
--notes 2
+- notes 2
--seen
+- seen